Register a Program

 - A program working to decrease child hunger through the provision of nutritious meals to children in local schools who may not have access to food.

-What is NOT a social program?
+What is NOT a program?

 While all organizations may conduct different activities for various purposes relevant to the organization or their funders, not all activities are considered programs.
 These types of activities are classified as unverifiable.
 Examples include galas, luncheons and one-time events not designed to produce any change in behavior, status, or condition.